ansonuser/DFU-GELAN/README.md

 - Accuracy: 98.5%
 - Recall: 98%

-2. Classification of Foot Wound and Other Wound
+#### 2. Classification of Foot Wound and Other Wound
-- Preprocess:
+NN-Based model only use small size (resize to 224x380)
 - Data Issue
     - Validate with both NN-based method and simple logit regression:
         - Simple logit regression got test accuracy around 85%-92% (depends on seed)